jbramwell/VSTS-Tools/VSTS-Extensions/overview.md

 ## VSTS-Tools
 This extension provides several build tasks that can help you diagnose your builds as well as control the retention of completed builds.
 The tasks are also useful for keeping a running history of environment variables, files and installed apps on your build agents.

->**NOTE**: At this time, not all of the build tasks below will install with TFS 2015.
-I am not sure why at the moment but I am working to get this resolved.
-The goal is for the build tasks below to support both VSTS and TFS.
-Once I am able to achieve this, I'll remove this note.
-In the meantime, each task is tagged with the platforms that it supports directly underneath the task header. -- Thanks!

 ## VSTS-Tools Keep
 ![Works with VSTS](https://raw.githubusercontent.com/jbramwell/VSTS-Tools/master/VSTS-Extensions/images/VSTS_light.png)

+>**NOTE**: This task does not yet work with Team Foundation Server 2015 (on-premises).
+Once TFS has been updated to support this task, the task will be enabled for use on TFS.

 This extension allows you to set the retention for a build to *Keep Forever*.
 This is especially handy if you are making use of a 3rd party release tool (e.g. Octopus Deploy) or a custom release process and you want to set the retention after completing the deployment-related build tasks.